How we manage our with profits fund

 The following sections explain details of how we manage our With Profits Fund.

-The Board of Scottish Widows Limited are responsible for the running of the with-profits fund.
-You can view or download our Annual Report to With-Profits Policyholders.
-This shows that we manage our business in line with the Principles and Practices of Financial Management and summarises the steps we have taken to ensure that we continue to do this and treat customers fairly.
+The Board of Scottish Widows Limited are responsible for the running of the With Profits Fund.
+You can view or download our Annual Report (PDF, 2MB) to With-Profits Policyholders.
+This shows that we manage our business in line with the Principles and Practices of Financial Management (PPFM) and summarises the steps we have taken to ensure that we continue to do this and treat customers fairly.
 It also contains the With-Profits Actuary's statement on the management of the with-profits business.

-The Committee has five members, none of whom have any management or executive role with the company (or our parent company, Lloyds Banking Group).
-One member is a non-executive director and one member is a former non-executive director.
-For further information about what the With Profits Committee does, you can read the terms of reference.
+The Committee has four members, none of whom have any management or executive role with the company (or our parent company, Lloyds Banking Group).
+Two members are non-executive directors.
+For further information about what the With-Profits Committee does, you can read the terms of reference (PDF, 101KB).

 Since our PPFM was first published on 30 April 2004, we have made some changes, mainly in response to regulatory requirements on 30 June 2005.
 We made further small changes on:

-The Scottish Widows with-profits fund invests in a mix of assets such as company shares (also known as equity shares), property, bonds (also known as fixed-interest securities) and cash deposits.
-The proportion of our with-profits fund that is put into each of these different types of asset will vary over time.
+The Scottish Widows With Profits Fund invests in a mix of assets such as company shares (also known as equity shares), property, bonds (also known as fixed-interest securities) and cash deposits.
+The proportion of our With Profits Fund that is put into each of these different types of asset will vary over time.
 The mix of assets can be different for different parts of the fund.
-You can view and download the Asset mix of our with-profits fund.
+You can view and download the Asset mix of our With Profits Fund (PDF, 115KB).

-You can also view and download the investment factsheet for the main part of our with-profits fund.
+You can also view and download the investment factsheet for the main part of our With Profits Fund (PDF, 810KB).